How to Make a Mangonada at Home

 Notes

-- Instead of using ice cubes you can use frozen mango and add a little bit of water to get the slushy texture.
+- Instead of using ice cubes you can use frozen mango and add a little bit of water or mango nectar to get the slushy texture.

 Nutrition